-This reference guide is written for system administrators and experienced users who are familiar with SCSI device configuration and who have a general understanding of Microsoft Windows NT^{\otimes} 4.0 / Windows 2000 (basic disk) / Windows XP (basic disk).
+This reference guide is written for system administrators and experienced users who are familiar with device configuration and who have a general understanding of Microsoft Windows NT $^{\otimes}$ 4.0 / Windows 2000 (basic disk) / Windows XP (basic disk).
 If you are running under NetWare, the guide assumes you are familiar with NetWare-related concepts and commands.
-This guide also assumes you are familiar with the conceptual material related to storage management on RAID controllers presented in the Adaptec SCSI RAID Software User's Guide.